10 Traits of a Coaching Website That Works

 Don’t let time disappear because you have other pressing matters:

-• And let’s not forget, making time to coach people!
+- And let’s not forget to make time to coach people!

 It’s easy to fall down the website-creation rabbit hole because there are so many bells and whistles to play with, and playing with them is fun.